-The setup or theme is this case is the commandment to love God and our neighbor.
+The setup or theme in this case is the commandment to love God and our neighbor.
 The catalyst which gives the lawyer pause is Jesus’ injunction: “Do this and you will live.”
 The lawyer realizes that he had not been able to actually keep this commandment.
 If we are honest with ourselves we would have to realize that we have failed at this commandment also.
-The lawyer thinks for a moment and then wonders if there might be a loophole in the law which he might explore:
+The lawyer thinks for a moment and then wonders if there might be a loophole in the law that he might explore:

 But he, wanting to justify himself, said to Jesus, “And who is my neighbor?”
 (Luke 10:29)

 Jesus then tells the parable of the Good Samaritan.
-Samaritans were hated by the Jews but in the parable Jesus makes the Samaritan the hero.
+Samaritans were hated by the Jews but in the parable, Jesus makes the Samaritan the hero.
 This Samaritan is the neighbor that the lawyer must consider as his neighbor.
 This brings the requirement of the commandment to a climax.
 We cannot overlook what is being asked of us.
 Then what must we do if we find ourselves unable to keep the law?

 The confrontation and resolution of our story or sermon is the Gospel message that we preach.
-Too often we do not present this message because we have not adequately prepared our congregation with the dilemmas we face in life.
+Too often we do not present this message because we have not adequately prepared our congregation for the dilemmas we face in life.
 The Gospel speaks to these dilemmas.

 How are we to become the Good Samaritan?
 We cannot do it on our own.
 The lawyer was seeking to justify himself.
 We cannot do that.
 And why should we?
 It is Jesus who justifies us.
 The good news of the Gospel is that Jesus is the fulfillment of the law.
 If we have nothing to prove then we are free to do what we can without fear of condemnation.
 This fear motivated the lawyer, but it must not motivate us.